 Whenever I have to complete any task- book reading, cleaning, writing a blog, editing video, meditation, etc. I follow this method and this helps me a lot to complete the task.

-Let me share a real-life example!
+Let me share a real-life example of single tasking person over multi task person!

 If I have to write a blog, I set the timer on the mobile for 1 hour, put the phone completely on silent or airplane mode, sit in a quiet plan and complete the task.